-As this girl led us to her friends you could literally see any signs of jet lag actively wearing away from Dave's face, it was like an incredible natural remedy.
-James had a slight hop in his step as Ben and I both wore smug looks that said 'I told you so'.
+As this girl led us to her friends you could literally see any signs of jet lag wearing away from Dave's face, it was incredible, the most natural of remedies.
+Ben and I were smug.
+First impressions, how misleading they can be sometimes!

-They had just been to Yosemite National Park, which happened to be our next stop, and proceeded to tell us about it.
-The girl I was speaking to said it was a let down, ’the walk was well long and it was too hot’.
-So instead she had decided to sit on the tour bus for six hours whilst the others hiked.
-She said it was good though because the bus had wifi.
+They had just been to Yosemite National Park, which happened to be our next stop, and so I probed a little.
+I wanted to know the best trails to walk, the best mountains to hike.
+This girl couldn't help there, "The walk was well long and it was too hot."
+She said.
+"I sat on the tour bus for six hours whilst the others hiked."
+I wasn't sure if she was joking.
+"Worked out alright though," She said, "Because the bus had wifi."
+She wasn't joking.

-'The best thing about Yosemite is that it's cheap' I was told.
-'Apart from that I wouldn't bother'.
+"The best thing about Yosemite is that it's cheap."
+I was told.
+"Apart from that I wouldn't bother."